Open-Sorcerer/GHO-Nexus-Protocol/README.md

 # GHO Nexus Protocol
 ## Interchain Credit System Leveraging GHO and Chainlink CCIP

 Welcome to GHO Nexus Protocol – a cutting-edge DeFi lending and borrowing platform designed for the new era of cryptocurrency.
-Our platform facilitates efficient management of digital assets across multiple blockchain networks, offering a unique, seamless experience.
+Our platform facilitates the efficient management of digital assets across multiple blockchain networks, offering a unique, seamless experience.
+GHO Nexus Protocol is also the First GHO Bridge.

 ## Comprehensive Lending and Borrowing Ecosystem
 GHO Nexus Protocol transcends a typical platform; it's an ecosystem enabling users to lend and borrow digital assets like GHO and Ethereum (ETH) across various blockchains.
 This feature enhances the liquidity and utility of your digital holdings.